Thesis Proposals

 - Surveys / Systematic Literature Reviews – the works include a comprehensive study of the literature (e.g., on self-* systems, multi-agent systems, collective intelligence) and an original synthesis (e.g., in terms of a taxonomy, learned lessons, challenges and opportunities).

-Current Active Proposals
+Current Active Proposals and Thematic Areas

 - Scientific and inter-/multi-/trans-disciplinary topics: